amikunov/hamiltonian-least-squares/README.md

-## 5. A Linear Regression Problem Solved via Optimal Control
+## 5. A Linear Regression Problem Solved Via Optimal Control

 Let's consider a simple linear regression problem and let's first solve it using traditional linear least squares (LLS) and then using our optimal control based approach.
 We have three (x, y) data points: *(1, 1), (2, 3), (3, 2).* We look for a line **y = m * x + b** that fits the data the best by minimizing the sum of squared residuals: